Is Microblading A Tattoo

 What is Microblading?

-Microblading is mainly a cosmetic tattooing technique that creates an illusion of fuller brows.
+Microblading is a technique that uses a handheld tool with fine needles to implant pigment into the skin, creating the illusion of fuller eyebrows.
+It is not considered traditional tattooing.
 So whether you want the appearance of natural light finish or bolder brows, you can get your desired appearance with this treatment.

 First off, the skin doctor determines the brow shape and color based on the skin tone and patient’s preferences.
 Then, they use a microblade tool to inject color pigments into the treatment area to create the look of natural hairs.

-While this procedure is known to create the look of natural and more defined eyebrows, it is not a bunch of all positives.
-For instance, you may need multiple follow-up sessions to get near-perfect results.
-Generally, a follow-up session is required every four to six weeks.
+While this procedure is known to create the look of natural and more defined eyebrows, it is not without drawbacks.
+While multiple follow-up sessions may be needed to achieve the desired results, the timing can vary depending on individual healing and the practitioner’s recommendation.
+Generally, touch-up sessions are scheduled 4-8 weeks after the initial treatment.
 And the number of sessions will depend on your skin type and lifestyle factors.

 Even after the treatment is complete, its results will not last forever.
 Generally, you get the looks of fuller brows for up to three years, after which the pigment starts fading.